Paek Se-bong

 Paek Se-bong (백세봉, born 1938) is a North Korean politician.
 Paek is a former member of the National Defence Commission of North Korea.
 He was named to the position in 2003, in a general reshuffling which saw the removal of older members including Ri Ul-sol and Kim Chol-man.
-Some have speculated that he is actually Kim Jong-chol, son of Kim Jong-il.
+Some have speculated that he is actually Kim Jong Chul, son of Kim Jong Il.